Snaatak-Infra-Titans/sprint-0/Applications/Python/Documentation/Virtual_Environment.md

 ---

-## What is Virtual Environment
+## 3. What is Virtual Environment

-A virtual environment is a **self-contained directory** that includes:
+A virtual environment is a self-contained directory that includes:

 * A Python interpreter
 * Installed packages through pip